-September 17, 2012: On the back of record iPhone 5 pre-orders of 2 million in 24 hours, Apple’s stock price hits a new all-time high.
-For the first time in history, AAPL breaks the $700 mark in after-hours trading, cementing Cupertino’s place as the world’s most valuable publicly traded company.
+September 17, 2012: On the back of record iPhone 5 preorders of 2 million in 24 hours, Apple’s stock price hits a new all-time high.
+For the first time in history, AAPL breaks the $700 mark in after-hours trading.
+Passing the milestone cements Cupertino’s place as the world’s most valuable publicly traded company.

-Amazingly, the new record is $270 a share higher than Apple at the start of the year — the stock rose 65 percent in just nine months.
+Amazingly, the new record is $270 a share higher than at the start of the year.
+Apple stock rose 65% in just nine months.

 Apple’s astonishing success

-By any measurable metric, Apple was enjoying soaring success in 2012.
-A stock price breaking $700 was just the latest in a series of dizzying records the company had set in just a few short years.
+By any measurable metric, Apple enjoyed soaring success in 2012.
+A stock price breaking $700 was just the latest in a series of dizzying records the company set in just a few short years.

 And it just kept climbing from there…

-At the end of February 2012, Apple surpassed the $500 billion mark in market cap, then smashed through $600 billion in April.
-In September 2012, Apple was valued at upward of $650 billion.
+At the end of February 2012, Apple surpassed the $500 billion market cap, then smashed through $600 billion in April.
+By September 2012, Apple was valued at upward of $650 billion.